LPeter1997/CppCmb/README.md

 # What is CppCmb?

 CppCmb is a [single-header](https://github.com/LPeter1997/CppCmb/blob/master/cppcmb.hpp) C++17 monadic parser-combinator library that aims for genericity and performance.
+It makes no heap allocations and has no runtime cost for building the parser.

 # How do I compile/install it?